 A small paradise island near Phuket

 Rang Yai Island is an unexpected little paradise just 5 km away or a 20 min ride from the east coast of Phuket Island.
-It is not a secret beach since it is part of some tours packages, but most individual travellers often forget it even exists.
+It is not a secret beach since it is part of some tour packages, but most individual travellers often forget it even exists.
 We decided to revisit Rang Yai Island to see if it was as beautiful as in our memory, and to our surprise, it was even more than the first time.

 How to get there

 We decided to leave a little early to have the island for ourselves and reached the Laem Hin pier around 9 am.
 Here you can book a longtail boat from the small tour office in front of the pier or try your bargaining skills directly with the longtail drivers standing near their boat.
 We picked the official ticket at 2,500 baht for the whole boat and the duration of our choice.

-The good thing with the official ticket is that it comes in an insurance (you don’t need insurance, until the day you need one) but most importantly, it guarantees that your pilot will be standing by on the beach at all times, allowing you to go back to Phuket whenever you feel like.
+The good thing with the official ticket is that it comes in insurance (you don’t need insurance until the day you need one), but most importantly, it guarantees that your pilot will be standing by on the beach at all times, allowing you to go back to Phuket whenever you feel like.
 The whole thing took 10 minutes, and we soon embarked on our private longtail boat.